All key terms related to professional recognition are explained here.

 Assessing foreign university degrees can be an alternative to the validation procedure.
 It is not binding, but can be obtained without too much bureaucracy.
 Academic evaluation of foreign degrees can be a very useful aid in practical work situations, e.g. for job searches, applications and preliminary discussions with the Public Employment Service Austria (AMS).
 Recognition (validation) is itself carried out by the administrative authority responsible for the relevant profession.

-Responsibility: Federal Ministry of Science, Research and Economy, ENIC NARIC AUSTRIA.
+Responsibility: Austrian Federal Ministry of Education, Science and Research, ENIC NARIC AUSTRIA.
 Applications are made online: www.aais.at

 A certificate of proficiency attests to the fact that the trade professional has all of the technical and commercial knowledge, abilities and experience required to be able to exercise a regulated trade or sub-trade independently.